mcv-m6-video/mcv-c6-2024-team1/Week6/README.md

 ## Additional information
 During this week, we have added new files for the tasks.
 We divided them into different folders, according to the original division (datasets, models, utils).

+#### Datasets
+The HMDB51SingleImag dataset loads a single frame random frame for each video.
+Used for Resnet training.

 #### Models
 We have added a function for each one of the models used in the `model_creator.py` file that allows the user to specify a name and use that model.